vladimiryardan/Taffy-Wiki/So-you-want-to:-Use-ColdSpring-AOP-Advice-for-your-resources.md

 You'll want to start by getting ColdSpring running for your API.
 Don't even bother with AOP until your resources are [completely managed from within ColdSpring][1].

 Then you just... apply some AOP advice. _It's really that simple._ When ColdSpring returns the resource that Taffy requests from it, your resource will be wrapped in an AOP proxy, so all of the AOP magic will be built in.
+I'm not going to go into any description of what AOP accomplishes or when or why to use it, or even how it works.
+[That's all been covered very well by now][2], so from here on out we're assuming you have a basic understanding of AOP!

 But just for fun, let's implement some!